quephird/slox/README.md

 ### Classes

-As with many other programming languages, classes in Lox are declared with a preceding `class` keyword, with the class body contained between two braces, and instantiated with parentheses like functions.
+As with many other programming languages, classes in slox are declared with a preceding `class` keyword, with the class body contained between two braces, and instantiated with parentheses like functions.

 ```
 class Person {}